LanceWatt/Cargo4You/README.md

 To use the Cargo4You web application, follow these steps:

-- Download and unzip the repository from Github.
+- Download and unzip the repository from Github

 - Open the repository in Visual Studio Code from the solution level

+To start the react front-end:

 - cd into client app: "cd .\client-app\

 - run command 'npm install'

-- Navigate to Cargo4You/client-app and run npm start in the terminal to start the React application.
+- when installed, run command 'npm start'

+To start the .NET backend:

-- Open an additional terminal window, navigate to Cargo4You/API, and run dotnet run to start the .NET backend.
+- Open an additional terminal window, navigate to Cargo4You/API

+- Run command 'dotnet run'

+You should be good to go!

 Contributing